-5.4.1 WHEEL & TIRE REMOVAL/REPLACEMENT
+5.5 WHEEL & TIRE REMOVAL/INSTALLATION

 Place blocks ahead of and behind the wheels that will remain on ground.
 Slightly loosen lug nuts.

-Place a jack under the side of the vehicle just ahead of the rear wheel or behind the front wheel so it will come in contact with the frame.
-Raise the vehicle until the tire clears the ground.
-Place jack stands under unibody for safety.
-Remove lug nuts and wheels.

-To install, tighten the lug nuts evenly in a star pattern until the nuts are all seated and torque to 65 ft. lbs.
-Recheck lug nut torque with the vehicle on the ground.
+Place a jack under the side of the vehicle in contact with the frame.
+Raise vehicle and remove lug nuts and wheels.
+To install, tighten the lug nuts evenly in a star pattern until the nuts are all seated and torque to.
+65 ft. lbs.
+(88.1 N.m).
+Recheck lug nut torque with the vehicle on the ground

-NOTICE: The lug nuts must be lightly tightened in a star pattern, then torqued in a crossing pattern or the wheel may be bent, causing it to wobble.
+NOTICE: The wheel may be bent if not torqued in a crossing pattern.
+This will cause the wheel to wobble.